 Day 7 – Lunch at Plettenberg Bay and walking with elephants at Knysna Elephant Park

 While Wilderness is quiet and peaceful, the same can’t be said for Plettenberg Bay, or Plett, as locals refer to it, further down the Garden Route.
 Being Christmas, it was heaving with South Africans escaping the city as well as tourists.
 It certainly has a party atmosphere and although we enjoyed exploring another commanding coastline and beach town, we were happy not to be staying there.
 We also didn’t have time to explore Robberg Nature Reserve – a national monument and World Heritage Site, teeming with wildlife.
 I’ve heard it’s wonderful.

-One of the highlights for us was at Knysna Elephant Park.
+One of the highlights for us was at Knysna Elephant Park (read about our amazing experience here).
 We first got to feed these magnificent creatures, then stroke them, and then walk alongside an elephant on a scenic route through the park.
 It was a magical few hours, made even more so by Monkey’s inquisitive nature and desire to learn about the mammals.